HEPTACOM/heptaconnect-docs/HowToBeAHeptaConnectPortalDeveloper.md

 }
 ```

-A receiver gets data from HEPTAConnect is to be told to communicate towards the API it wraps.
+A receiver gets data from HEPTAconnect is to be told to communicate towards the API it wraps.
 A common implementation is to let the portal provide an custom API client and let the receiver do the translation work from dataset structures to API structures:

 ```php
 class BottleReceiver extends ReceiverContract